 In the Asia-Pacific region, the Tokyo ETO sponsored the Hong Kong Chinese Orchestra to stage a total of four full orchestra performances in Tokyo, Sapporo, Nishinomiya in Hyogo Prefecture and Nagoya in March and April 2023.
 In July 2023, the Singapore ETO sponsored the Sing Fai Cantonese Opera Promotion Association to stage Cantonese opera performances and conduct cultural exchange activities in Singapore, facilitating the collaboration between Hong Kong and Singapore in promoting traditional Chinese culture.
-In October 2023, the Sydney ETO participated in the OzAsia Festival organised by the Adelaide Festival Centre with, among others, a 40-metre-long Hong Kong Dragon displayed in the Moon Lantern Trail to showcase to Australians the distinguished feature of Hong Kong and Australia.
+In October 2023, the Sydney ETO participated in the OzAsia Festival organised by the Adelaide Festival Centre with, among others, a 40-metre-long Hong Kong Dragon displayed in the Moon Lantern Trail to showcase to Australians the distinguished feature of Hong Kong as an East-meets-West centre, and enhance the cultural exchange between Hong Kong and Australia.
 In the same month, the Bangkok ETO supported the LCSD in organising the "Hong Kong Week 2023@Bangkok" in Bangkok, Thailand, with programmes covering music, dance, films, intangible cultural heritage exhibitions and fashion design to showcase the fascinating arts and culture of Hong Kong to the Thai people.